Deep Spain and Northeast Malta – the Madrid part

 I turned back in the general direction of Sol and recall thinking that although there wasn’t much litter – probably because of the presence of a large number of trash receptacles – the city generally had an aura of what I would have described as fifties diesel dirtiness because many of the building facades were hidden under layers of soot.
 In all, though the dotted path doesn’t precisely mark my route, my peregrinations more or less covered the area on the map below.

 The day was getting late and the tapas reception was scheduled for 17:00 so I hopped back onto the Metro, returned to Tetuán, and set off in search of the restaurant.
-I was the first to arrive so I took the opportunity visit the toilet and by the time I returned a tall (at least with respect to me) blond woman had entered and she looked about as puzzled as I felt.
-I don’t recall who approached whom but we were soon joined by our program director, Giovanna and our master of ceremonies, Fernando and we all confirmed that we were part of the Vaughan Town group.
+I was the first to arrive so I took the opportunity to visit the toilet and by the time I returned a tall (at least with respect to me) blond woman had entered and she looked about as puzzled as I felt.
+I don’t recall who approached whom but we were soon joined by our program director, Giovanna and our master of ceremonies, Fernando, and we all confirmed that we were part of the Vaughan Town group.

 We four chatted for a while as we ate and drank – nibbling somewhat carefully in anticipation of the others who were expected to join us.
 Jane, the blond, is from England and would be one of five volunteers from the UK with me as the lone American.
 We learned that this particular group was going to be small and unusual with six volunteers and only five Spaniards.